How to be A Better Software Developer

 Speak with nurses.
 Not while they’re working of course.
 That would be annoying.
 For them.

 Add doctors to your list.
 Same rules apply as nurses though.
 Don’t talk to them while they’re saving someone’s life.
 You have a doctor, right?

 Speak with an electrical, mechanical or civil engineer.
 It's always refreshing to learn from someone who might go to jail if they fuck up their job.

 Speak with a wind turbine technician.
 They're the people that hang from ropes 80m in the air doing blade inspections.
 Sometimes overland, sometimes over a swelling sea.

 Speak with a coal miner.
 Actually that might not be so easy any more. ( see 4 )

-Speak with a banker.
+Speak with a banker, an analyst and accountant.
 Money can be a real catalyst for change if deployed correctly.
-But most people don’t know how money works.
+But most people don’t get how money works.
 They think you go to a bank, borrow X, pay back X/months plus some sugar on the top.
 But that really isn’t the case.

 Speak with someone in the military.
 The military is a cosmos of its own.
 You'll find all the trades there.

-A teacher, a local politician, a gardener, a truck driver, a lab scientist, a librarian, someone producing a play or short film, an amateur athlete, a child, a journalist an unpaid carer.
+A teacher, a local politician, a gardener, a truck driver, a lab scientist, a librarian, someone producing a play or short film, an amateur athlete, a child, a journalist, an unpaid carer, the list is endless.

-When next at work, sit down for a moment at your desk, or your next team call if you’re remote.
+Next time you're at work, sit down for a moment at your desk, or your next team call if you’re remote.
 Look at all your colleagues.
 Do you all kinda look the same?
 Do you all have the same bits and pieces between your legs?
-Might be time to move on.
-After all, how can you build something useful for the world, if half the world aren’t represented?
+My guess is yes.
+Maybe it's time to move on somewhere else.
+After all, how can you build something useful for the world, if half the world don't have any input at your table?
 Pipeline problems blah, blah, blah.
 Bullshit.
 You can change that if you really want to.